-Requests to Delay Publication: A student may request permission from the Graduate Dean to delay making their thesis/report available to the public through the Texas Digital Library for up to a year.
+Requests to Delay Publication: A student may request permission from the Graduate Dean to delay making their thesis/report available to the public through the Texas Digital Library for up to two years.
 This request must be supported by a written recommendation from the student's supervisor and must be submitted and approved prior to your graduation.
 If no petition is made to the Dean, the thesis/report will be searchable on the web and available for free.

-Failure to meet specified deadlines may result in a postponement of your graduation.
+Theses and reports must follow the guidelines of the Graduate School format booklet, Format for the Master's Thesis and Report(.pdf).
+A format check is recommended before turning in your completed work.
+Format checks can be done on a .pdf version of your file via email or in person.
+If the format check is not done prior to submission of your completed work, one will be done at that time.Failure to meet specified deadlines may result in a postponement of your graduation.
 Long lines to see a degree evaluator are typical around deadline days.
 It is highly recommended that students meet their deadlines as early as possible to avoid the added inconvenience and crowding that is expected at the last minute.
 Please contact a degree evaluator at 471-4511 if you have any questions, or stop by Main Building 101, Monday through Friday, 8:30 a.m. - 4:00 p.m.